CHLNDDEV/oceanmesh/README.md

   take advantage of Shapely prepared geometries or Matplotlib path operations when those libraries are available, falling back to a portable pure-Python ray-casting algorithm otherwise.
-- **Delaunay triangulation** is provided by a pure-Python Bowyer–Watson implementation with an optional Cython-accelerated kernel, enabled automatically when built.

 No special extras or build flags are required to enable these optimizations; the fastest available backend is selected at runtime